 HOW WILL I KNOW IF I AM SELECTED FOR VERIFICATION?

 If a student's SAR indicates that he/she was selected for verification or if the Financial Aid Office determines that the student's application needs to be verified, the student and his/her parent(s) will be required to provide supporting documents to the Financial Aid Office.
-Students will be notified by e-mail to their college e-mail address.
+Students will be notified by e-mail to their college e-mail address and told to check their OneACCS student portal for information.
 Students need to monitor their e-mail accounts.
-Students can also check financial aid information using their myCA account.

 HOW WILL I KNOW WHAT ADDITIONAL DOCUMENTATION IS REQUIRED FOR VERIFICATION, WHERE TO SEND IT, OR WHEN TO SEND IT BY?

 If a student's SAR indicates he/she was selected for verification or if the Financial Aid Office determines that the application needs to be verified, the student and his/her parent(s) will be required to provide supporting documents to the Financial Aid Office.
-Students will be notified by email to their campus email addresses of what additional information needs to be provided.
-Students need to monitor this email account.
-Students can also check their financial aid information using their myCA accounts to see what documents they need to send in.
+Students will be notified by email to their campus that they have a notification and they need to check their OneACCS student portal to find out what additional information needs to provided.
+Students need to check their financial aid information using their OneACCS accounts to see what documents they need to send in.

 IF I AM SELECTED FOR VERIFICATION, AM I REQUIRED TO SEND ADDITIONAL DOCUMENTATION?